 Student Response Systems, Digital Portfolios, and Gamification are all ways we can give learners a voice in our classrooms.
 Find ways to use Socrative, NearPod, Kahoot, Three Ring, TodaysMeet, Padlet, and Edmodo to formatively assess and provide a forum for learners voices to be heard.
 Three Ring, a website and app where I create digital portfolios, has changed the way I collect data and has provided a window into my classroom for parents.
 These digital tools are also a way for you to create a sandbox for learners to practice digital citizenship in a controlled environment.
 Learners have a digital voice, are you listening?

 We are thrilled to have such an outstanding, diverse group of presenters this year.
 Please click on a presenter's name to view their brief biography.
-Their individual sessions are posted on the Session Descriptions page.
+Each presenter's session title and description are posted on the Session Descriptions tab.

 Dwayne Wessel, M.Ed. in Special Education with ASD